 - Sprint one.
 Your team has committed to eight user stories, and each story equals three story points.
 Let’s say the team only completes four stories.
 You would achieve 12 story points in total.

 - Sprint two.
 Your team has committed to 10 user stories, and each story equals five story points.
 Let’s say your team completes seven stories.
 You would end up with 35 story points.

 - Sprint three.
 Your team commits to nine user stories, and each story equals four story points.
 Let’s say your team completes seven stories.
 You’d have 28 story points.

 Now that you have the individual sprint velocities, you can average them together.

 Average sprint velocity = (12+35+28)/3 = 56

 Once you have found the velocity of each sprint, you might want to enter that information into a velocity chart.
 A velocity chart can help in a few ways:

-- It can be used to track volatility, which is a measure of predictability.
-If you are finding hills and valleys in your chart, the project is an unpredictable one.
+- Track volatility (a measure of predictability).
+If you are finding hills and valleys in your chart, the project is unpredictable.
 That can be for several reasons, including the size and difficulty of the project and team changes.

-- A velocity chart will also help you identify patterns in your team's velocity — including on projects where there may not be story points, but instead, the team is working out bugs.
+- Identify patterns in your team's velocity, including on projects where there may not be story points, but instead, the team is working out bugs.

 Agile velocity examples.